 The moment Seattle residents had been waiting for nearly a decade came in February with the opening of the new SR 99 tunnel under downtown.
 The tunnel was fully opened to traffic overnight from Feb.
 3-4, allowing the next phase of the project, the demolition of the viaduct, to take place.

 The February issue of TBM offered a photo retrospective of this landmark project courtesy of Catherine Bassetti, photographer for contractor Seattle Tunnel Partners (STP).
-Here, she has created a two-part collage of some of the spectacular stills and videos captured over the course of the project.
+Here, she has created a three-part collage of some of the spectacular stills and videos captured over the course of the project.

 We asked Bassetti to share her background and her experience with the project.

 Brief personal background and how you got involved in photography.

 Raised in the hillsides east of Seattle, I come from a family of creative professionals and diverse heritage; Italian, Norwegian and Scottish.
 My interest in photography began with 8mm film.
 I joined the Ringling Bros Barnum & Bailey circus at age 19, traveling on a silver train for three years.
 I spent a lot of time on the vestibule between cars, filming passing towns as well as the show.
 Later I lived in Madrid, Spain, for 19 years, where I began my career in photojournalism and advertising.